Astrocytoma

-Astrocytomas are a type of brain tumor.
-They originate in a particular kind of glial cells, star-shaped brain cells in the cerebrum called astrocytes.
-This type of tumor does not usually spread outside the brain and spinal cord and it does not usually affect other organs.
+Astrocytoma is a type of brain tumor.
+Astrocytomas (also astrocytomata) originate from a specific kind of star-shaped glial cell in the cerebrum called an astrocyte.
+This type of tumor does not usually spread outside the brain and spinal cord, and it does not usually affect other organs.
 After glioblastomas, astrocytomas are the second most common glioma and can occur in most parts of the brain and occasionally in the spinal cord.

 Within the astrocytomas, two broad classes are recognized in literature, those with: